tkrop/go-make/README.md

 local config.
 The project compiles itself to use the local config by default.

+## Terms of usage

+This software is open source under the MIT license.
+You can use it without restrictions and liabilities.
+Please give it a star, so that I know.
+If the project has more than 25 Stars, I will introduce semantic versions `v1`.

 ## Contributing

 If you like to contribute, please create an issue and/or pull request with a proper description of your proposal or contribution.
-I will review it and provide feedback on it as soon as possible.
+I will review it and provide feedback on it as fast as possible.